STG-556: History

 It was introduced at the 2007 SHOT Show.
 The first few STG-556 rifles were chambered in .223 Caliber.

+In July 2012, MSAR resurfaced with a new STG-556 rifle variant known as the STG-E4.

 MSAR closed down permanently on March 20, 2015.
 No specific reasons were stated on their website, but it is well known that Steyr setting up a US based manufacturing arm, producing genuine Steyr AUG firearms, all but eliminated the need for anyone to buy a clone.

-When MSAR started, and for several years following, there was no way for a US Resident to buy a new Steyr AUG, only AUGs (and USRs) that had been imported prior to the final Clinton executive order which banned further importation of the neutered USR.

 Design

 The STG-556's design was based on the original Steyr AUG since the patents expired at the time.
+The frame was made on 7075 T6 aircraft-grade aluminum and made from cast, unlike the TPD AXR as it was made through forging.
+It was available in black, tan and green finish.

 It features a bolt release as seen on the M16 rifle and a forward assist.
 Otherwise, the STG-556 retains the features similar to the Steyr AUG, such as having the quick-change barrel option and the ability to change which side the weapon ejects from by changing the bolt out for a right or left side bolt respectively.
 The STG-556 has a right-side ejector.

+When using a suppressor or low-pressure ammo, the gas regulator needs to be adjusted to allow more gas to be used to fire ammo.
+The gas regulator positions consist of "S", which is the normal setting and allows large amounts of gas to escape from the rifle.
+"H" diverts more gas into the rifle to allow the STG-556 to be fired in adverse conditions or extreme foulings.
+"GR" diverts gas into the system to fire blanks in order to launch rifle grenades.

 The STG-556 uses a short-stroke gas piston.
 The rifle can be converted from either having a telescopic sight or a MIL-STD-1913 rail.
 Various accessories can be attached on the rail.

-The STG-556 uses magazines similar to those used by the Steyr AUG, although they can take 30-round STANAG and Magpul PMAG magazines.
+The STG-556 uses magazines similar to those used by the Steyr AUG (10/20/30/42), being made up of “radel” (polyphenylsulfone).
+The rifles can also take 30-round STANAG and Magpul PMAG magazines.
 The XM-17E4 variant can use STANAG magazines.

-The rifle formerly was available in black, tan or green finish.
+Most STG-556 rifles made in 2009 did not allow to use AUG-type magazines unless the three ribs on top were professionally filed off.
+All STG-556s without a forward-assist mechanism can take AUG magazines.

+The barrel can accept a blank adapter or a suppressor.